 Family is a big part of my life.
-My wife and I spend a lot of our time raising two beautiful girls and our son.
+My wife and I spend a lot of our time raising our lovely children.
 We live next door to my Mom and Dad in a sort-of extended family setup.
 And I have three sisters and two brother-in-laws — all of whom are brilliant and accomplished and inspire me to want to do great things.

 Someone I knew at Rice always had the tagline “aprendiz de todo, maestro de nada” in his emails– this applies to me.
 I’m passionate and interested in a lot of different things including photography (though recent work has been limited to, well, my children), India (I love traveling there — see pics from a past trip to Sikkim), running, art, and Montessori education (I’m on the board of my children’s Montessori School here in Houston, the Post Oak School).